mooses23/Bridgelayer/README.md

 #### **🟣 Step 2: Integrations**
 - **Purpose**:
-  - *With Onboarding Code*: Allows firms to select integrations from the marketplace catagoriesed by functionality (e.g., CRM, Document Management, Billing)
+  - *With Onboarding Code*: Allows firms to select integrations from the marketplace catagoriesd by functionality (e.g., CRM, Document Management, Billing)
   - *Without Onboarding Code*: Enables Admin to add new API/Webhook integrations to expand the marketplace
 - **Dual Design**: The same UI supports both firm-specific integration selection and Admin-driven marketplace growth
 - **Security**: Each integration uses scoped API keys and role-based access control to ensure data isolation